Combinatorial model categories are equivalent to presentable quasicategories

 \proof Proof.
-The functor is constructed by promoting the functor (\vlpccomparison) to a functor as described in Low [\Heart, Theorem~5.14].
-By definition of~$@CMC$ (\vcmczfc), this functor preserves weak equivalences, so it is a relative functor. \ppar In complete analogy to \vlpccomparison, we introduce filtrations on $@CMC_U$ and $@CMC'_U$ (indexed by a regular cardinal~$ν$) that are respected by the functor $\Ind_U$ and show that $\Ind_U$ induces a ^{homotopy equivalence of relative categories} for every step of the filtration. \ppar Fix a regular cardinal~$ν$.
+The functor is constructed by promoting the functor (^!{smaller universe LPCU}) to a functor as described in Low [\Heart, Theorem~5.14].
+(Low's construction works with large $U$-ind-completions; we pass to the full subcategory of $U$-presentable objects to obtain the version stated above.)
+By definition of~$@CMC$ (^!{CMC}), this functor preserves weak equivalences, so it is a relative functor. \ppar In complete analogy to ^!{smaller universe LPCU}, we introduce filtrations on $@CMC_U$ and $@CMC'_U$ (indexed by a regular cardinal~$ν$) that are respected by the functor $\Ind_U$ and show that $\Ind_U$ induces a ^{homotopy equivalence of relative categories} for every step of the filtration. \ppar Fix a regular cardinal~$ν$.
 Define $@CMC_{U,ν}$ as the full subcategory of $@CMC_U$ consisting of objects $(λ,C)$ for which $λ≤ν$.
-Define $@CMC'_{U,ν}$ as the full subcategory of $@CMC'_U$ consisting of objects given by strongly $U$-$(κ,ν)$-combinatorial model categories (for some regular cardinal $κ⊲ν$) and morphisms given by left $U$-$ν$-Quillen functors.
+Define $@CMC'_{U,ν}$ as the full subcategory of $@CMC'_U$ on objects~$M$ such that $\Ind^U(M)$ (^!{smaller ind-completion}) is a strongly $(κ,ν)$-combinatorial model category for some regular cardinal $κ⊲ν$ (^!{strongly combinatorial model category}) and morphisms given by left Quillen functors~$"F$ such that $\Ind^U("F)$ is a $ν$-Quillen functor (^!{left $λ$-Quillen functor}).
 By construction and Low [\Heart, Theorem~5.14], the functor $\Ind_U$ restricts to a functor We now show that $\Ind_{U,ν}$ is a ^{homotopy equivalence of relative categories}. \ppar The inverse functor is which is well-defined by Low [\Heart, Proposition~5.12].
-The functor $\K_{U,ν}$ sends an object $C∈@CMC'_{U,ν}$ to the object $(ν,\K_ν^U(C))∈@CMC_{U,ν}$ and a functor $"F:C→D$ in $@CMC'_{U,ν}$ to the restriction which is well-defined because $"F$ is a left $U$-$ν$-Quillen functor. \ppar The natural weak equivalences are inherited from the proof of \vlpccomparison\ and are weak equivalences because their underlying functors are equivalences of categories and the model structures coincide by Low [\Heart, Proposition~5.12 and Theorem~5.14].
+The functor $\K_{U,ν}$ sends an object $C∈@CMC'_{U,ν}$ to the object $(ν,\K_ν^U(C))∈@CMC_{U,ν}$ and a functor $"F:C→D$ in $@CMC'_{U,ν}$ to the restriction which is well-defined because $\Ind^U("F)$ is a left $ν$-Quillen functor. \ppar The natural weak equivalences are inherited from the proof of ^!{smaller universe LPCU} and are weak equivalences because their underlying functors are equivalences of categories and the model structures coincide by Low [\Heart, Proposition~5.12 and Theorem~5.14].

 \section Combinatorial relative categories